Triton One Docs

 • Include maxRetries: 0 when sending.

-• Sample code to manage client-side retries is in our Optimized Transactions Examples repo on GitHub.
+• Sample code to manage client-side retries is in our repo on GitHub.

 • Simulate in a separate RPC call before sending.
 When simulations are not requested, we have more delivery routes available.
 The extra delivery routes will speed up confirmations.